liewchooichin/ponderous_grasshopper/README.md

 # README

+## To use Azure Email Backend

+This is

 ## To create new app in this repo

 Go to the outer **hello** directory, where the **manage.py** is located.
 Start a new app in this directory.
 The outer **hello** is the **project directory**.